Early Career Resources

 - What you need to know to get licensed

-- Creating an Independent Developmental for Your Post-Doc
+- Creating an Independent Developmental Plan for Your Post-Doc

 - DiLillo, D., DeGue, S., Cohen, L. M., & Morgan, R. D. (2006).The path to licensure for academic psychologists: How tough is the road?
 Professional Psychology: Research and Practice, 5, 567-586.